 Act II's roof-raising "11 o'clock number," which, incredibly, no recording executive wanted to touch—"Can't Take My Eyes Off of You"—had us all back on our feet again.

-And, come curtain call, we were all up again, in for a very long stand while Valli, Gaudio and DeVito charged the stage and congratulated their gifted impersonators—John Lloyd Young, Daniel Reichard and Christian Hoff.
+And, come curtain call, we were all up again, in for a very long stand while Valli, Gaudio and DeVito charged the stage and congratulated their gifted impersonators— John Lloyd Young, Daniel Reichard and Christian Hoff.
 The missing member, Nick Massi, claimed by cancer on Christmas Eve of 2000, was played by J. Robert Spencer.
 When all seven hailed a Leichtenstein-like likeness of Massi on stage, there were few dry eyes in the house.

+It was like that all evening—up and down, up and down.
+I got the bends.
+Oh, what a night!
 The musical book that threads the golden oldies together—sometimes plugging them in directly to the heart of the on-stage action—is the first Broadway endeavor of Marshall Brickman and Rick Elice.
 Beginner's luck, but it's well grounded: Brickman is a Woody Allen collaborator and a film writer-director in his own right; his farthest reach as a musician was providing his half of the "Dueling Banjos" duet in Deliverance.
 Elice is a theatrical advertising executive who happened to be a poker crony of Brickman.

 And therein lies a tale that Elice tells with some relish: "I know Marshall from poker.
 We have these poker nights.
 That's how I met him.
 I've lost a lot of money to him on Texas Hold 'Em, which is one of the games we play.
 I finally said one night when I was bereft of money, 'I don't have any money to pay my poker debts so how about we write a show together?'
 He said, 'I don't write shows.'
 I said, 'OK, well, why don't we try this Four Seasons thing?'
 We did all the Vivaldi jokes.
 We sorta vaguely knew about The Four Seasons already, but we sat and listened to the music and got really juiced about it.
 Then, we met Frankie Valli and Bob Gaudio, and we just felt spontaneously drawn to it."